 "Our results indicate that much of the reduction in fertility at the time abortion was legalized was permanent in that women did not have more subsequent births as a result."

-Abortion Legalization and Lifecycle Fertility, National Bureau of Economic Research, August 2004
+Abortion Legalization and Lifecycle Fertility, The Journal of Human Resources, 2007

 "The empirical results find that increases in the price of an abortion and the enforcement of a Parental Involvement Law decrease the number of infants available for adoption in a state.
 States that do not fund Medicaid abortions do not have higher rates of infant relinquishment."